medialesson/config-settings/angular/eslint/eslint.md

 # ESLint

 [ESLint](https://eslint.org) is a static code analysis tool used to identify and fix problems in JavaScript code.
 It helps maintain code quality and consistency by enforcing coding standards and best practices.

-In an Angular project, using ESLint ensures that the code adheres to a consistent style, catches potential errors early, and improves overall maintainability and readability.
-This is particularly important in large projects with multiple developers, as it helps prevent common coding issues and promotes a uniform codebase.
+Our recommended ESLint configuration includes strict rules designed to enforce a consistent coding style, catch potential errors early, and improve overall maintainability and readability.
+These benefits are particularly valuable in larger projects with multiple developers, as they help maintain a uniform codebase and prevent common coding issues.
+However, we understand that not all projects have the same requirements.
+Therefore, these rules can be modified, removed, or simplified to meet the specific needs of a project, especially if the project is small.

 ## How to use